 But before we kick off, let us take some time first to understand types of mobile security threats regarding your devices.

-Broadly speaking, there are four types of mobile security threats.
+Four types of mobile security threats-

 Application-based threats arise when you download an app which looked legit, but once it is on your device, it opens a backdoor into your device.
 Furthermore, spyware and malware are common carriers of this disease.
 They share your data with other users on the internet without you even knowing it.